3DBAG/3dbag-docs/docs/en/schema/attributes.md

 ## `b3_nodata_radius_ahn4`

 Radius of the largest circle inside the BAG polygon without any AHN4 points.
 Only points classified as building or ground are considered.

 *Data type*: real number

+*Unit*: metre

+## `b3_nodata_radius_ahn5`

+Radius of the largest circle inside the BAG polygon without any AHN5 points.
+Only points classified as building or ground are considered.

+*Data type*: real number